gun909/TechSolve/README.md

     ├── requirements.txt                # Python dependencies
     └── README.md

-> Note: The local Python virtual environment (`.venv`) is excluded from the repository.
+> Note: a) The local Python virtual environment (`.venv`) is excluded from the repository.
-> Note: The local Agent models is excluded from the repository.
+> b) The local Agent models is excluded from the repository.

 ---